mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 The total volume of air flowing into the room through both the windows and infiltration (m3/s).
 This is voulme of air is at standard density (20 C and adjusted for the elevation above sea level of the weather file).
 * ##### airHeatGainRate
 The total heat transfer rate to the air from lighting, equipment(appliances/pulg loads), people, the surfaces of the zone, and gains through the heating system.
 This output is useful for the estimation of air stratification in the Comfort Analysis workflow.
-* ##### otherZoneData
-Other zone data that is in the result file (in no particular order).
-Note that this data cannot be normalized by floor area as the component does not know if it can be normalized.

 [Check Hydra Example Files for Read EP Result](https://hydrashare.github.io/hydra/index.html?keywords=Honeybee_Read EP Result)